Farkas-Csaba/MiniCad/README.md

 # MiniCAD

 A lightweight 2D CAD prototype written in C++ using SFML.
-Allows you to basic shapes with live preview and multithreaded rendering.
+Allows you to basic shapes with live preview and multithreaded rendering.(in early stages of development)

 ## Features